Overview

 60° 05′ N, 06° 07′ E

 Bondusvatnet glacier lake is one of the most popular hikes in the Hardanger region.
 The hike is short, not demanding and you can do it all year round.
-The colors of the lake, the unique landscape and the glacier in the background make Bondhusdalen one of the most beautiful valleys in Norway.
+The colors of the lake, the unique landscape, and the glacier in the background make Bondhusdalen one of the most beautiful valleys in Norway.

-The hike is an out & back trail of in total 4,5km over a gravel road.
-It will take you about 45 minutes to reach the lake, so the total hike is around 1,5hrs.
+The hike is an out & back trail of in total 4,5 km over a gravel road.
+It will take you about 45 minutes to reach the lake, so the total hike is around 90 minutes.
 If you want to go all the way to the glacier, you’ll have to walk 30 minutes to reach the glacier.
-For the parking lot, you have to pay a fee of 100NOK (€9).
+For the parking lot, you have to pay a fee of 100 NOK.

 Hotels

-Discover the best places to sleep through our partners.
-Book your stay and enjoy their great deals!
+Discover the best places to stay in Norway and enjoy a comfortable trip!

 3. Preikestolen